 - Bake for 35 minutes or until golden brown.
 In a small saucepan over medium heat, combine 1 cup shredded cheese with milk, mixing just until cheese melts.
 Pour over rolls, sprinkle remaining rosemary, and serve while hot.
 Enjoy!

-- Note: If desired, mix additional 1-2 tbsp jam with a few drops of water and heat in the microwave for 25-30 seconds and drizzle over baked rolls and cheese sauce.
+- Note: If desired, mix additional 1-2 tablespoon jam with a few drops of water and heat in the microwave for 25-30 seconds and drizzle over baked rolls and cheese sauce.

 ** Nutrition labels on easyanddelish.com are for educational purposes only.
 This info is provided as a courtesy and is only an estimate, since the nutrition content of recipes can vary based on ingredient brand or source, portion sizes, recipe changes/variations, and other factors.
 We suggest making your own calculations using your preferred calculator, based on which ingredients you use, or consulting with a registered dietitian to determine nutritional values more precisely.